tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Offer Decisioning Engine/Exercise1-Tags.md

 To create a Tag, follow these steps:

-1. Click on Tags within the Offers navigation.
+1. Click on Tags within the Decision Management -> Components navigation.

     ![Demo](images/navigate_to_tags.png)